 Further core members were later appointed to join Dame Jane in overseeing the work of the Expert Panel across several topic areas.

 - Professor Stephen Peckham

-Sir Robert Francis QC is Chair of Healthwatch England and a patient safety expert who chaired the investigation into the Mid Staffordshire NHS Foundation Trust .
+Sir Robert Francis KC is the former Chair of Healthwatch England and a patient safety expert who chaired the investigation into the Mid Staffordshire NHS Foundation Trust .

 "I am delighted to be asked to help the Committee in this important work and to be enabled to help bring to the table the perspective of those who are using or may need health and social care services."

 Anita Charlesworth is Director of Research at the Health Foundation and an honorary Professor at the University of Birmingham.